Miquelpg6/DATA_VISUALIZATION_PROJECT/README.md

 Our white winery will be settled in Pfalz (Renania-Palatinado), Germany.
 The initial price for the wine will be 12,08€ and the countries of exportation will be Italy, South Africa, Spain, United States, Chile, Australia and Argentina

-Our Red winery will be settled in the Gran Saint Emilion region, Italy.
+Our Red winery will be settled in the Tuscany region, Italy.
 It will have an initial price of 15,60€ and the countries of exportation will be France, Spain, South Africa, Chile, Germany, Australia and Argentina.

 ![image](https://github.com/Miquelpg6/project_4/blob/main/IMAGES/white_wine_analysis.png?raw=true)